165 Frank Lepkowski

 New Writer – Precious Johnson-Arabitg

-Precious Johnson-Arabitg is an artist, writer, dancer, and collector.
-Born in the American South, she began her journey into the arts during college where she discovered Argentine tango and soon thereafter undertook a two-year ethnography exploring the dance’s history and gender politics.
-Precious holds a bachelor’s degree in sociology from the University of Chicago and a master’s degree in legal studies from the University of Illinois-Springfield.
-Her research and writing interests include intersections between deconstruction and nondualism; the construction of self; and critical theory in contemporary art practice.
+Precious Johnson is an artist, writer, dancer, and collector.
+Born in the American South, she began her journey into the arts during college where she undertook a two-year ethnography exploring Argentine tango’s history and gender politics.
+Precious holds a bachelor’s degree with honors from the University of Chicago and a master’s degree from the University of Illinois-Springfield.
+A contributing writer and guest editor of Barbed Magazine, her research interests include the construction of self; costuming and textiles in identity formation; and masquerade traditions, both sacred and secular, in ritual dance practices.